Sbanks2/SQL_Bike_Share/README.md

-#### Insight #3: Annual members are mid-week riders and casual riders are weekend road warriors
+#### Insight #3: Annual members are mid-week riders, and casual riders are weekend road warriors
-Annual members ride very consistently throughout the week with their rides peaking on Wednesday.
-Casual riders ride less Monday-Thursday but are consistent with their weekday rides.
+Annual members ride very consistently throughout the week, with their rides peaking on Wednesday.
+Casual riders typically ride less on Mondays through Thursdays but are consistent with their weekday rides.
 Their rides peak on Saturday, while Saturday and Sunday rides account for 43% of their total weekly rides.
-Overall, annual members ride consistently throughout the week whereas casual riders are primarily weekend road warriors.
+Overall, annual members ride consistently throughout the week, whereas casual riders are primarily weekend road warriors.
 <br>
 <br>